 ABOUT LONGWATER FARM

 We question and challenge accepted current methods of industrial agriculture and we recognise that the entire sector is in need of change; its relationship with the population has been damaged over the past seventy years and consumer confidence in the industry and its ability to be ethical and sustainable has never been lower.
-But the relationship between those people who grow the food and the people who eat the food is so important, and can be a very special relationship when there is balance.
+But the relationship between those people who grow the food and the people who eat the food is so important, and can be a very special relationship when there is balance and understanding.
+As agriculture has played a devastating part in the current climate crisis, we believe that agriculture and how we adapt it culturally and socially can, and should be a part of the solution.
 We work with other smallholders, agronomists, soil experts, industrial and large scale farmers, the public and a wide range of other stakeholders, helping to build vital bridges for the future.
 We believe that this relationship cannot only be rebuilt but can also become stronger than ever as we, all of us, continue to affect cultural change, and build understanding of the necessity to bring together farming, nature, health and the community.

 In addition to our tasty veg boxes which you can order from our Veg Shop, we have developed an amazing diary of courses, events and classes for you to take part in, and benefit from the physical and mental welbeing that comes from getting involved.